callstack/react-native-testing-library/website/docs/Migration20.md

 You should be able to safely remove all `afterEach(cleanup)` calls in your code.

 This change might break your code, if you tests are not isolated, i.e. you call `render` outside `test` block.
-Generally, you should [keep your tests isolated](https://kentcdodds.com/blog/test-isolation-with-react), but if you can't or don't want to do this right away you can prevent this behavior using any of the foloowing ways:
+Generally, you should [keep your tests isolated](https://kentcdodds.com/blog/test-isolation-with-react), but if you can't or don't want to do this right away you can prevent this behavior using any of the following ways:

 1. by importing `'react-native-testing-library/pure'` instead of `'react-native-testing-library'`